sasilva1998/JdeRobot-PythonChallenge-GSOC2020/README.md

 	"interval": 300
 }
 ```
 To run the sample application just run:

 `python3 app.py`

 This will run the game to times using different config files.
+### Set of tests
+About the tests of my solution, I have made a video for that which you can see in the following youtube link [Set of tests Youtube Video](https://www.youtube.com/watch?v=RMNxihV-MBY)